Full potential of the SAW process

 For seamed cored wires, V-knurled drive rolls should be used.
 For copper-coated seamless cored wires, U-groove drive rolls are a suggested option.
 Ideally, wire straightener and drive roll tension should be set as low as possible to straighten and feed the wire smoothly without allowing wire slippage.
 With any cored product, setting proper tension is critical.

-Because cored wire is not as stiff as solid wire, it may be difficult to feed through very long distances, sharp angles and some semi-automatic torches.
+Because cored wire is not as stiff as solid wire, it may be difficult to feed through long distances, sharp angles and some semi-automatic torches.

 The potential to maximize results

-The numerous advantages SAW offers for productivity and weld quality — especially when paired with cored wire specifically formulated for the process — make the investment one to consider in many heavy industrial applications.
+The numerous advantages SAW offers for productivity and weld quality — especially when paired with cored wire formulated for the process — make the investment one to consider in many heavy industrial applications.